 Effective focal length

 1420 km (±43º)

 ±20º along track

 Data rate (real-time)

 2 LEDs per band

 The configuration of the OCM payload is identical to the one flown in IRS-P4 (OceanSat-1) except that the spectral band is modified for band 6 and band 7.
-For band 6, the center wavelength is shifted from 670 nm to 620 nm to improve the reflectance from suspended sediments; for band 7, the center wavelength is shifted from 760 nm to 740 nm to avoid oxygen absorption.
-However, the bandwidth remains same in both cases.
+For band 6, the centre wavelength is shifted from 670 nm to 620 nm to improve the reflectance from suspended sediments; for band 7, the centre wavelength is shifted from 760 nm to 740 nm to avoid oxygen absorption.
+However, the bandwidth remains the same in both cases.